 Many of Paul's epistles in the New Testament are written in a logical structure.
 He regularly advances his point in an organized outline in order to strengthen his main points.
-We see this in the book of Ephesians, as the first three chapters (1-3), he lays a foundation of Christians' identity and position in Christ.
-Then for the last three chapters (4-6), he exhorts them "to walk in a manner worthy of the calling to which you have been called" (Ephesians 4:1).
+We see this in the book of Ephesians, as the first three chapters (1-3), he lays a foundation of the Christians' identity and position in Christ.
+Then by use of the conjunction "therefore" Paul transitions to exhorting the believers for the last three chapters (4-6) "to walk in a manner worthy of the calling to which you have been called" (Ephesians 4:1).
 Paul connects the idea of believers being chosen in Christ (1:3-4), sealed by the Spirit (1:13-14), having their hearts opened to see the glory of Christ (1:16-23), being made alive even when they were spiritually dead in their sins (2:1-10), being ethnically united in Christ (2:11-22), having the mystery of the Gospel revealed to them (3:1-13), and having Christ strengthen them to understand His incomprehensible love (3:14-19), in order to urge the Ephesians Christians to live lives in obedience to God (Ephesians 4:1-6:20).